 An accent has a very real effect on how other team members perceive an employee.
 According to researchers Kristin J. Van Engen and Jonathan E. Peelle, if you’re listening to someone with an unfamiliar accent, you’ll have trouble understanding and processing what they’re saying.
 (By the way, that’s true regardless of whether the speaker’s accent is from a foreign country or simply a different region of your own country.)

 So what can you do as a leader when a valued employee’s strong accent is keeping him from reaching his potential?
 I totally get that this can be an awkward subject to bring up with a team member, but it’s too important not to talk about.
+You can have a successful, nonconfrontational conversation with anybody at your company about accents and how they impact communication.
 Here’s the game plan that Fluency Corp recommends, complete with a script you can use when talking to the employee.

 - Schedule a one-on-one meeting with the employee to discuss his progress with his work.
 It doesn’t have to be formal.
 Don’t put this off!